 EMF Ratings for Cars

 We're constantly being bombarded by electromagnetic fields (EMF).
 Driving is no exception.
-Not only are we being fired at by cell towers strewn along the highways, and exposed to high magnetic fields along the roads by an overtaxed power grid, but our very beloved cars are one of the more problematic sources of EMF.
+Not only are we radiated by cell towers strewn along highways, and exposed to high magnetic fields along the roads by an overtaxed power grid, but our very beloved cars are one of the more problematic sources of EMF.

-The AC magnetic field impinged on the driver (passenger) of various makes and models is provided *.
+The low frequency magnetic field impinged on the driver (passenger) of various makes and models is provided *.

-In general the intensity of the magnetic field provides a fair indication of how offensive a car may be.
-Magnetic fields are measured with gauss meters.
-One can obtain a meter such as the Trifield 100XE at various on-line stores such as LessEMF.
-Click on "EMF Meters & Detectors".
+The intensity of the magnetic field provides an indication of how offensive a car may be, but is not the sole measurement one should take.
+RF can be measured with an AM or shorwave radio.
+Microwaves with the Trifield II meter in RF mode.
+Magnetic fields are measured with a gauss meter.
+One can obtain the Trifield TF2 at various on-line stores such as LessEMF.
 The Trifield is under the category of "Combination Meters" because it measures magnetic, electric and Radio Frequency (RF) fields.

 Link to EMF Safety Products